rhosen/goynapin/content/english/privacy-policy/_index.md

 ---
 title: "Privacy Policy"
-description: "Privacy policy for Hosen Curve Jewelry"
+description: "Privacy policy for Goyna & Pin Jewelry"
 draft: false
 ---

-At Hosen Curve, your privacy and trust mean everything to us.
+At Goyna & Pin, your privacy and trust mean everything to us.
 We are committed to protecting your personal information and being transparent about how we collect, use, and safeguard your data when you visit our website and shop with us.

 ### Information We Collect